-As you can see, revolving lines of credit offer a lot of flexibility, and are beneficial if you need to fulfill cash flow shortages, or make numerous small purchases over a period.
+As you can see, this type of financing offers a lot of flexibility, and are beneficial if you need to fulfill cash flow shortages or make numerous small purchases over a period.

 The following is an example of making several draws from a $10,000 line:

 1/25 + $200 (Monthly minimum payment.
 Available credit $6700)

 In this example, the credit line can be drawn down further after the 1/25 payment.
 The example is simple, and does not show the impact of interest, which will also reduce available credit.

 It is important to note that Interest rates on revolving lines are higher than non-revolving lines of credit, but not as much as credit card interest rates.
 This can make a revolving account a more efficient use of funds over using credit cards, especially if the balance is not paid in full.

 Interest rates are often variable.
 Most revolving lines of credit structure charge interest rates based on the prime rate plus an amount determined by the lender.
 As the prime rate goes up, your interest rate increases by a similar amount.
 As the prime rate decreases, so will your interest rate.

 In addition, the credit limit on a revolving line of credit will be smaller than a non-revolving line.
 Depending on your needs, this can mean limited access to capital.